tickelton/impost0r/README.md

 Supported Operating Systems
 ---------------------------

-ghdecoy is developed and tested on Linux and Windows 10.
+import0r is developed and tested on Linux and Windows 10.
 MacOS an other Unix-like operating systems should work but are not officially supported.